hubertrybka/profis/README.md

 The generated compounds are filtered according to criteria that can be modified in `config_files/pred_config.ini`.

-In order to generate a library, run
+To generate a library of ligands, run

       python predict.py

 Other parameters and filter criteria can be set according to needs.

-As a result, in my_dir/mySVC, a new directory latent_vectors{timestamp} will be created.
+As a result, in my_results/my_SVC, a new directory latent_vectors{timestamp} will be created.
 It contains the following files:

 * predictions.csv, a file containing SMILES of the generated compounds, as well as some calculated molecular properties